khaled-abulebdeh/Design-and-Verification-of-a-Simple-Pipelined-RISC-Processor-in-Verilog/README.md

 2. Check the **Program Counter (PC)** flow and the final contents of the **Register File** to ensure all instructions, branches, and memory operations completed correctly.

 ***

-## License

-This project is intended for educational and academic purposes.
-Please follow your institution's guidelines regarding the reuse and citation of this work.